redhat-performance/cloud-governance/cloud-governance-mcp/README.md

 Find all policies that ran between 2026-01-01 and 2026-03-31
 ```

+### Questions That Need Refining

+The bot works best with specific, concrete questions rather than vague ones.

+- *"Tell me about our cloud spend"* → too vague.
+Try: "Total cost by account for the last month"
+- *"Is everything okay?"* → not measurable.
+Try: "How many zombie resources exist right now?"

+### Tips

+- **No exact field-name casing needed** — the bot resolves `policy` vs `Policy` automatically
+- **No OpenSearch syntax needed** — no `.keyword`, no JSON, just ask in English
+- **Follow-up questions work** — the conversation keeps context, so you can say "now break that down by region" after an initial answer
+- **If a query returns nothing**, the bot will often suggest actual field names to try instead of just failing silently

 ### How It Works

 1. **You ask a question** in natural language